Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 Abbott said the gunman apparently carried out the attack with a shotgun and a .38 revolver that were legally owned by his father.

-The Houston Chronicle said Pagourtzis also threw pipe bombs into a classroom at the start of the school day.

-But with gun reform a divisive issue in the United States, Abbott focused on the need to better address mental health concerns and to arm schools, rather than call for limits on the proliferation of weapons.

-At dusk, hundreds of people, including many children, turned out for a candlelight vigil as the community sought to cope with the tragedy.
+At dusk, hundreds of people turned out for a candlelight vigil as the community sought to cope with the tragedy.
 People prayed and sang “Amazing Grace,” tears streaming down some faces.
-There were hugs, and dogs providing emotional support.

-Abbott said searches were being conducted at two residences and “explosive devices” had been found, including a “CO2 device” and a Molotov cocktail.
+Abbott said searches were being conducted at two residences and “explosive devices” had been found, including a Molotov cocktail.

 He said journal entries by the gunman suggested he wanted to commit suicide but “he gave himself up.”

-Abbott said there were no “warning signs” about the suspect, who had no criminal history, although he did post a picture on his Facebook page of a T-shirt with the words “Born to Kill” on it.
+Abbott said the suspect had no criminal history, although he did post a picture on his Facebook page of a T-shirt with the words “Born to Kill” on it.

 Law enforcement authorities were questioning two “people of interest,” the governor said.
 One may have “certain information,” he said, and the other had some “suspicious reactions.”